Can You Weld at Home? Basic Considerations

 Do you need insurance?

-If you are going to weld at home and acquire a proper license for commercial purposes, you will need business insurance as well.
+If you are going to weld at home with a proper license for commercial purposes, you will need business insurance as well.
 Home insurance policies may have restrictions or require an extension for hobby welding, depending on where you live.

 For example, home insurance policies may have strict limits about hot-work or pressurized tanks that processes such as MIG welding need to operate.